 It is worth noting that STMEC novelly depicts the relations between regions by different social and environmental factors, and its expected performance and explainability are strengthened via the path-enriched features in the graph-structured data.
 The idea is inspired by the findings from prior works mentioned above, which suggest that similar urban features or adjacent locations of regions will lead to similar crime patterns \cite{10.1145/3132847.3133024, 8594999}.
 To complement the problem of fusing multifaceted information in our model, we characterize the interactions between regions and features by leveraging the concept of the meta-path \cite{10.14778/3402707.3402736}.
-Compared with existing crime prediction methods \cite{10.1145/3269206.3271793, 10.1145/3308558.3313730,Wang2020DeepTM} that merely treat multi-view information as regions' features, we explicitly model such information into a heterogeneous graph, enabling us to mine different semantics and preserve the heterogeneity of information.
-Also, to better capture spatiotemporal dynamics, we cast the meta-path-based graph into multiple snapshots, where each snapshot contains learned temporal features from the historical criminal activities indicating the temporal dynamics.
+Compared with existing crime prediction methods \cite{10.1145/3269206.3271793, 10.1145/3308558.3313730,Wang2020DeepTM} that merely treat multi-view information as regions' features, we explicitly model such information into a heterogeneous graph, enabling us to mine different semantics and preserve the heterogeneity of information. {This meta-path based graph structure can benefit the crime prediction tasks by improving both model interpretability and predictive performance.
+On the one hand, as meta-path can explicitly capture semantic relations between regions and complex context features, it can help us make informed decisions and improve the interpretability of the model.
+On the other hand, compared with random walk based approaches \cite{hussein2018meta, chen2021uniting}, symmetric meta-paths can better capture region-wise similarity conditioned on each specific socioeconomic factor.
+Besides, compared with approaches that build relation-specific homogeneous graphs \cite{wang2021gsnet}, the meta-path based framework is more scalable, and is less likely to suffer from the sparsity of observed links between regions.} Also, to better capture spatial-temporal dynamics, we cast the meta-path based graph into multiple snapshots, where each snapshot contains learned temporal features from the historical criminal activities indicating the temporal dynamics.
 By distilling information from the region-to-region paths in each snapshot, we can further combine features from diverse paths.